The Capture (film): Reception

-When the film was released, the staff at Variety gave the film a generally favorable review, writing "The Capture is an offbeat drama, with psychological overtones, that plays off against the raw and rugged background of Mexican locales.
+Variety offered a generally favorable review, writing: "The Capture is an offbeat drama, with psychological overtones, that plays off against the raw and rugged background of Mexican locales.
 Picture kicks off with a wallop ...
 Ayres and Teresa Wright are very capable in the lead characters, adding to the general realism given the story because of the locales used.
 One of the interesting touches to the film is the incidental native music hauntingly spotted with the appearance of a blind guitar player."